xwmx/nb/docs/index.markdown

   -u, --updated    Print the date and time of the last recorded change.

 Description:
-  Show a note or notebook.
+  Show an item or notebook.
 Notes in text file formats can be rendered or printed to standard output.
 Non-text files will be opened in your system's preferred app or program for that file type.

-  By default, the note will be opened using `less` or the program configured in the `$PAGER` environment variable.
+  By default, the item will be opened using `less` or the program configured in the `$PAGER` environment variable.
 Use the following keys to navigate in `less` (see `man less` for more information):